kinsleykajiva/Ripple-WebRTC-Server/README.md

 # Ripple-WebRTC-Server

 Ripple-WebRTC-Server is a Java-based WebRTC server built using the Quarkus framework.
 It provides support for video rooms and audio rooms.
 The server is still in development mode and aims to deliver a robust and efficient WebRTC experience.
+The primary goal is to use this app as an Native Image created by  GraalVM tools

 ## Cheat Sheet